Oasis Design logo

 Gray Water Policy Center

-Summary: A compilation of grey water laws, suggested improvements to gray water regulations, legality & greywater policy considerations, sample permits, public health considerations, studies, etc.
+A compilation of grey water regulations, suggested improvements to gray water policy, law & greywater policy considerations, sample permits, public health considerations, studies, etc.

 For regulators, inspectors, elected officials, building departments, health departments, builders, and homeowners.

 My advice to people writing regulations is simple: Copy Arizona.
-Don't copy California, the Uniform Plumbing Code, or anyone else.
-The Arizona law could use a tune up, the other laws need overhaul or scrapping.
-New Mexico has copied Arizona, and Texas is considering it.
+Don't copy California, the Uniform Plumbing Code, International Plumbing Code, or anyone else.
+The Arizona law could use a tune up, the other model codes need overhaul or scrapping.
+New Mexico has copied Arizona, and others are considering it.

 Model Greywater Ordinance

-We've uploaded an editable model greywater ordinance, ready for adoption.
-E mail us if you want to add something to this document (do it in track changes, then use our contact form to get our real address so you can send us the attachment).
+We've uploaded an editable model greywater ordinance, ready for adoption: Model greywater rules (pdf).
+Please Email us if you want to add something to this document (do it in track changes, then use our contact form to get our regular email address so you can send us the attachment).

-Best Practices Informational Handouts, Code Compliance Packages, Workshops etc.
+Best Practices Informational Handouts, Code Compliance Packages, Workshops, Demonstration Sites, etc.

-Oasis Design can partner with your jurisdiction to provide up-to-date best practices and code compliance packages at low cost or free.
 We are committed to providing certain information free as a public service, long-term, at stable URLs that you can link to for free.
 Materials that have already been developed in cooperation with other jurisdictions can be shared at low cost.
 We can also pioneer new materials.
+Please Email us for references from jurisdictions for whom we've done work of this type.

 Treatment effectiveness references